Reginald-Gillespie/G2/README.md

 This is the same as my other goose trollware repository, except it's harder to remove, I added a few memes and text files of my own, and added a random clicker mod.

-See here for the original program https://desktop-goose.en.uptodown.com/windows
+See [here](https://desktop-goose.en.uptodown.com/windows) for the original program and author.

 The original program is just a goose that walks around your screen, sometimes leaving footmarks, opening text files or opening memes.
 You can typically close it with task manager or by holding escape.